 You may find the best argan oil, which would be a perfect gift for your friends and family in simple shops.
 Chefs and people who like cooking really appreciate this kind of oil with its specific nutty flavor.
 When used for cosmetic purposes, argan oil absorbs into the skin in no time.
 The argan oil for cosmetic purposes costs about 40 euros per liter and for cooking purposes - around 30 euros per liter.

-Sweet sauce made of argan oil brings out very interesting combination when eaten with Moroccan pancake and fried sardine.
+Sweet sauce made of argan oil brings out very interesting combination and interesting taste.